Skip to content

 Challenges and Risks in Decarbonization Implementation

-• Financial and Resource Constraints: Upfront investment in decarbonization technologies, systems, or training can be high.
+• Financial and Resource Constraints: Upfront investment in decarbonization technologies, systems or training can be high.
 Budget constraints and uncertain ROI timelines may delay action.
 Smaller firms may lack internal resources or access to affordable financing to fund necessary changes.

 • Technological Barriers: In some high-emission sectors, mature low-carbon technologies are still limited.
-Decarbonizing process heat, heavy transport, or material inputs often depends on innovation in the early stages.
+Decarbonizing process heat, heavy transport or material inputs often depends on innovation in the early stages.
 Cost, availability and infrastructure constraints slow deployment.

 • Supply Chain Complexity: Large, multi-tiered supply chains complicate emissions tracking and engagement.
 Emissions often sit with suppliers several tiers removed, many of whom are SMEs with limited capabilities.
 Fragmented systems and inconsistent expectations hinder coordination and progress.